La Punta Villa

-Trendy beach in the south-west of Mallorca
+Trendy beach that's located in the south-west of Mallorca

 Cala Falco is a very pretty and small beach, surrounded by rocky outlets and pine.
 It is most famous for the trendy beach bar and restaurant that sits in the middle, attracting some of Mallorca's most affluent clientele. situated in the south west of Mallorca.
 The sea is clear and shallow, and the beach is narrow but deep,